An Efficient Multitask Neural Network for Face Alignment, Head Pose Estimation and Face Tracking: Related Work

 \subsection{Face Alignment}

-In the early stage, face alignment algorithms can be split into two categories: the model-based method\cite{CE-CLM} and the regression-based method\cite{ESR,SDM}.
-However, model-based methods have fallen out of favor to regression-based methods because of their inability to model the very complex individual landmark appearance.
-Zhu et al.\cite{CFSS} optimize regression-based methods further by adopting coarse-to-fine shape searching.
-Liu et al.\cite{ACFSS} present a fast shape searching face alignment accelerator to make coarse-to-fine shape searching satisfy the requirements of real-time processing.

-With the development of deep learning techniques, the performance of face alignment has been enhanced significantly.
-Many frameworks, such as DVLN\cite{DVLN} and UFLD\cite{TUF}, achieve higher accuracy and stronger robustness by taking advantages of the stronger expressiveness of CNNs.
-In order to improve the performance of face alignment further, on the one hand, Wu et al.\cite{LAB} firstly generate a facial boundary heatmap by a separate GAN (Generative Adversarial Network) and introduce it into CNNs to create an attention mechanism which enables the CNN to focus on the structural information of face.
-Following their work, Huang et al.\cite{PropNet} present Landmark-Boundary Propagation Module and Dapogny et al.\cite{DeCaFA} propose a cascaded CNN to create a more accurate heatmap.
-Chandran et al.\cite{ADC} utilize regional latent heatmap to achieve attention-driven face alignment in very high resolution.
-On the other hand, Dong et al.\cite{SAN}, Qian et al.\cite{AVS} and Browatzki et al.\cite{3FabRec} utilize style transfer and semi-supervised learning to augment training datasets, which can address the problem of scarce training samples.
-As a result, the training result can obtain stronger robustness and higher accuracy with fewer training samples.
+In the early stage, face alignment algorithms can be split into two categories: the model-based method \citep{CE-CLM} and the regression-based method \citep{ESR, SDM, CFSS, ACFSS}.
+With the development of neural network, the performance of face alignment has been improved significantly.
+Many frameworks, such as DVLN \citep{DVLN} and UFLD \citep{TUF}, achieve higher accuracy and stronger robustness by taking advantages of the stronger expressiveness of CNNs.
+To improve the performance of face alignment further, \citep{SAN, AVS, 3FabRec, DeCaFA, SBR} utilize style transfer or semi-supervised learning to augment training datasets, which addresses the problem of scarce training samples.
+However, with more large-scale datasets \citep{LAB, LAPA} released, the number of training samples is not the main issue that limits the performance of face alignment. \citep{LAB} find the structural information contained in facial boundary is crucial to face alignment.
+Following their work, \citep{PropNet} present a Landmark-Boundary Propagation Module to generate more accurate boundary heatmaps; \citep{ADC} utilize regional latent heatmap to achieve attention-driven face alignment in very high resolution.
+Nevertheless, it is difficult for the light model \citep{KWTQ, RFA} to utilize the information since generating an accurate boundary heatmap requires a very deep network.
+Therefore, maintaining both real-time capability and performance is quite challenging to face alignment.